Scroll

 1 Day Post-op:

-The day following surgery is when most patients feel their vision has improved a lot.
-Most patients are not only comfortable, but drive to their 1 day post-op exam and go back to work this day.
-Your patient can have some dryness on this visit.
-If so, artificial tears and possibly night time ointment can be added at this stage.
-Of course, punctal plugs (temporary or permanent) are also an option.
 Diffuse lamellar keratitis (DLK) will sometimes be seen at this time.
 If so, notify us and then we can determine whether to increase steroids or consider a potential lift flap and interface rinse.
 If there are any flap striae, we should also be notified for a potential lift and smooth.
-Subconjunctival hemorrhages can be noted at this visit.
-We are not too concerned with this, as these will usually resolve within the first few weeks.
+Subconjunctival hemorrhages can be noted at this visit and are okay to monitor in most situations, as these will usually resolve within the first few weeks.

 1 Week Post-op: